B-UMMI/Chewie-NS/docs/user/upload_api.rst

     `NSStats <https://github.com/B-UMMI/chewBBACA/blob/master/CHEWBBACA/CHEWBBACA_NS/stats_requests.py>`_
-    process in the  chewBBACA suite to get information about species and schemas in the Chewie-NS or query the ``/species/list`` API endpoint through  `Swagger <https://chewbbaca.online/api/NS/api/docs>`_ or a simple curl command (``curl -X GET "https://chewbbaca.online/NS/api/species/list"
+    process in the  chewBBACA suite to get information about species and schemas in the Chewie-NS or query the ``/species/list`` API endpoint through  `Swagger <https://chewbbaca.online/api/NS/api/docs>`_ or a simple curl command (``e.g.: curl -X GET "https://chewbbaca.online/NS/api/species/list"
     -H  "accept: application/json"``).
   - e.g.: ``9`` or ``Escherichia coli``.

 - A **name** for the schema.

   - The name should be short and concise.
-The name must be unique among the set of names for the schemas of the same species.
+The name **must be unique** among the set of names for the schemas of the same species.
   - e.g.: ``Project_cgMLST``, ``SRA_wgMLST``, ``Organization_cgMLST`` ...